 Frequent and consistent hand washing

-All children enrolled at MdTL participate in weekly surveillance testing for COVID-19, which strengthens our community’s defenses against the spread of the COVID virus, thereby keeping our children safe and our school open and fully functioning.
-Once a student is fully vaccinated for COVID-19, they are no longer required to participate in surveillance testing, but will continue to have tests available to them if symptoms arise.
+All children enrolled at MdTL participated in weekly surveillance testing for COVID-19 through February of 2022, which strengthened our community’s defenses against the spread of the COVID virus, thereby keeping our children safe and our school open and fully functioning.
+As of March 2022, testing is only required when a child is symptomatic or has had a known exposure.

 Pre-Primary and Primary